 - Retirement Planning: Saving for Retirement

 The senior years of life are the years that most people dream of enjoying.
 Seniors get to delight in things like retiring, traveling, and hobbies.
 However, none of that is possible without proper money management.
 Not only do seniors need to have spent their earlier years saving and preparing, but they now need to learn how to manage their remaining funds.
 Money management at this point in life includes investing and budgeting.
-By learning proper senior financial management, those dreams of retiring, traveling, and enjoying life will come true.
+Those dreams of retiring, traveling, and enjoying life will come true by learning proper senior financial management.

 - Manage Your Debt: Four Tips for Seniors

 - Our Favorite Money Managing Apps for Seniors

 - Control Your Finances With a Spending Plan